daemianmack/judge-thredd/README.md

 ### An easy goal

-Luckily text-mode communications tend to have simple attribution conventions.
+Luckily, text-mode communications tend to have simple attribution conventions.

 It should be easy enough to turn this...